deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 # Markov Chains, Monte Carlo Methods, and Machine Learning

-Markov Chain Monte Carlo is a method to sample from a population with a complicated distribution.
-OK.
+Markov Chain Monte Carlo is a method to sample from a population with a complicated probability distribution. *OK.*

 Let's define some terms: